 Division 5: Norma Sierra Galindo, Vice President

-Director Bruce Kuhn serves as the Imperial Irrigation District director representing Division 2, which includes the southeastern areas of El Centro, part of Heber and Seeley, Plaster City and western Imperial County.
+Director Bruce Kuhn who currently serves as president of the IID Board of Directors, represents Division 2, which includes Heber, parts of El Centro and western Imperial County.
 Director Kuhn first served on the board from 1996-2004.
 He was elected in November 2012 for his third term and re-elected in the June 2016 primary.

 During his previous time as director, Director Kuhn served on the district’s water, general services, information technology and human resources committees; he served as IID board president in 1999 and 2004.